Health Center Frequently Asked Questions

 North Carolina law provides for only two types of exemptions from required immunizations:

 - Medical exemptions can only be requested by a physician licensed to practice medicine in North Carolina.
-Student Health can direct you to the appropriate form to be completed by the physician and submitted to the State Health Director for approval.
+The Center for Student Health and Well-Being can direct you to the appropriate form to be completed by the physician and submitted to the State Health Director for approval.

 - For a religious exemption, upon submission of a written statement of the bona fide religious beliefs and opposition to immunizations the person may attend college without presenting a certificate of immunization.
 This statement must be written and signed by the student if age eighteen or older or the parent if the student is under the age of eighteen.